brian6484/CSKnowledge/Language/Java/VolatileVSSynchronised.md

+## whats atomicity first
+if operation is atomic, **no other thread can see it partially complete**.
+It should complete 100%

 ## volatile
 ensures changes made by one thread are visible to other threads immediately. **BUT IT DOESNT ENSURE ATOMICITY** like count++